bakzonehey/create-your-own-adventure/english/wake-up/vigilante/end/end.md

 Shook yourself off from the memory, you got up, and realized there were a pile of clothing beside you.
 They left you with a t-shirt, a mini-skirt, a pair of panties, and a pair of heels.

-[Change](../changed/changed.md) into the civilian clothing that 2 jerks left you.
+[Change](../changed/changed.md) into the civilian clothing that 2 jerks left for you.

-[Ignore](../darkalley/darkalley.md) the civilian clothing that 2 jerks left you.
+[Ignore](../darkalley/darkalley.md) the civilian clothing that 2 jerks left for you.